Work Life

 • Mostly, new employers request a relieving letter.
 Failure to provide the letter compromises the onboarding process.

 • The relieving letter format consists of all necessary and relevant information.
 This reduces the new employer’s hassle of cross-checking everything.
-It summarises critical employee data for the new employer.
+It summarizes critical employee data for the new employer.

-• It is proof that shows that a person is no longer a part of the former organisation.
+• It is proof that shows that a person is no longer a part of the former organization.
 Also, it mentions that all dues are clear.

 Earn more to Help Students Learn More